|Mastery Civility book|

 - An informative white paper The Cost of Bad Behavior in the Workplace shows statistics and dollars.

 What should be done to turn things around?
-A few suggestions can be found in Entrepreneur article Good Manners Are a Career and Business Necessity.
+A few suggestions can be found in Entrepreneur article Good Manners Are a Career and Business Necessity and sales blog post Increasing Sales Effectiveness via Etiquette: Five Simple Principles.